theArcher73/attnode-addon_mh-z19/README.md

  ------------------ | ----------------------------------------- | -------------------------------------
 ![MH-Z 19 front part](https://github.com/theArcher73/attnode_addon_mh-z19/blob/main/3d-files/attnode-mhz19c-front.png) | ![CO<sub>2</sub>-Sensor rear part USB Micro](https://github.com/theArcher73/attnode_addon_mh-z19/blob/main/3d-files/attnode-co2-back.png) | ![CO<sub>2</sub>-Sensor rear part USB Micro](https://github.com/theArcher73/attnode_addon_mh-z19/blob/main/3d-files/attnode-co2-back-usbc.png)

+The rear parts of the enclosures for USB Micro or USB-C are planned for the use of ready-made breakout boards with USB-C or micro USB.
+The button for ad-hoc measurements or calibration can be glued into the housing.

 LORAWAN is a registered trademark of [Semtech](https://www.semtech.com/)